sean-stanley/FoodCoop/README.md

 To start the server:

-    grunt dev
+    grunt dev | bunyan

-Then go to localhost:8081 to see the site.
+Then go to localhost:4001 to see the site.

 Configuring
 ===========